AnotherKamila/anotherkamila.github.com/configs/x1carbon/_posts/2013-01-10-disk-setup.md

 layout: configs_post
 ---

-#### This poor draft of an article is not finished yet!
-I am just publishing it in order to force myself into writing it before I forget everything.

-My X1 Carbon has a 256GB SanDisk SD5SG2256G1052E SSD (and it's blazing fast :P).

 What I wanted:

 - a UEFI boot without a separate bootloader (i.e. bootstrap by the kernel EFISTUB loader)